-Once I was a freelance (and sometimes not so freelance) consultant type guy, now I’m a musician.
+Once I was a freelance (and sometimes not so freelance) consultant type guy, now I’m retired (doing music and helping Marcie with Prairie Haven).
 Always building tools for myself.
 Here they are, for your viewing enjoyment.
 Feel free to use/share them.

 Extended Frequency to Note Conversion chart — a chart that matches frequency (pitch) with musical notes on the keyboard.
 Most such charts stop at the end of the piano keyboard (C8).
 This one goes to A11 (56,320 Hz) which is way beyond human hearing.
 I needed it for a bird call to MIDI project.